 - has a local, national and international dimension preparing children for life in modern Britain

 The curriculum has been organised and established in consultation with all teaching staff.
-It is regularly reviewed and developed in accordance with the School Improvement Plan, recommendations from Ofsted (Inspection 2013) and following consultation with Governors and teaching staff.
+It is regularly reviewed and developed in accordance with the School Improvement Plan and following consultation with Governors and teaching staff.
 We use the Cornerstones Education Curriculum to supplement the delivery in school.

 What is the Cornerstones Curriculum?